 What is the difference between being a franchisee and operating an outlet?

-This is different to being a franchisee where the franchisee shares the brand of the franchisor, and provides the same service as the other franchises.
-A franchisee also receives a great deal more support from the franchisor, and receives training and know-how to help the franchisee’s business.
+A franchisee also receives a great deal more support from the franchisor and receives training and know-how to help the franchisee’s business.

-When operating an outlet, you may be buying goods from a number of different suppliers to sell through your outlet.
+When operating an outlet, you may be buying goods from several different suppliers to sell through your outlet.
 You will, therefore, not receive any additional support when running the outlet, or any additional training.
 It’s also unlikely that you will have the obligation to promote and develop the brand of any manufacturer, unlike your obligations as a franchisee.

 The formality for becoming a franchisee and for operating an outlet are also different.
 An outlet is usually purchased by entering a sale and purchase agreement.